 One of the standout features of Real World Studios is the ability to have the band record in the same space as the studio engineer.
 In many other world-class studios of a similar calibre the control room is isolated from the live room.
 Having everyone in the same room leads to heightened levels of communication and rapport between the band and the producer.
 This leads to enhanced creativity and a more efficient recording session, thus yielding better results.

 4. Kick Tunnel

 A great way to capture enhanced or ambient kick drum sounds is to use a kick tunnel.
 A kick tunnel is a DIY device that builds a tunnel extending from the kick drum into the room.
 Mics can be placed at the end and at different points in the tunnel as well as inside the kick drum, like usual.
-Using this technique the Real World Studio engineers were able to capture a more ambient or roomy kick sound without recording spill from other instruments.
+Using this technique we were able to capture a more ambient or roomy kick sound without recording spill from other instruments.

 5. Prepare Your Session in Advance